av1155/Linear-Algebra-in-Machine-Learning/README.md

 Access Notebooks: Launch Jupyter Notebook within the repository directory and access the notebooks in your web browser.

+To access Jupyter Notebooks online, simply copy the GitHub notebook link and then proceed to paste it at this location: <https://nbviewer.org/>.

 ## Prerequisites

 To make the most of this repository, it's helpful to have a basic understanding of: